miniermatar/image_processing/Readme.md

   * Source: https://github.com/dbzhang800/QCustomPlot
   >Note In Ubuntu, it can be installed with the following command: `sudo apt install libqcustomplot-dev`

-  >Due to recent updates in QT, the Qcustomplot header files needs to be updated.
-THe file can be updated by opening the Qcustomplot.h header file located at `/usr/include/qcustomplot.h` and line 91 should be updated from
+  >Due to recent updates in QT, the qcustomplot header files needs to be updated.
+The file can be updated by opening the Qcustomplot.h header file located at `/usr/include/qcustomplot.h` and line 91 should be updated from
   >`#include <QtPrintSupport>` to `#include <QtPrintSupport/QtPrintSupport>`
 * OpenCV >= 4.1
   * The OpenCV source code can be found here: https://github.com/opencv/opencv